Everyone at Wolper is committed to ensuring our patients receive the very best of care.

 For those able to continue to attend treatment at Wolper, we offer Day Rehabilitation, MoveWell community exercise classes and private physiotherapy/exercise physiology.

-The Day Rehabilitation program runs for four to five weeks and usually requires three hours of participation at each appointment.
-The tailored program will include at least two forms of therapy being physiotherapy, hydrotherapy or occupational therapy.
+The Day Rehabilitation program runs for three to six weeks and usually requires three hours of participation at each appointment.
+The tailored program will include at least three forms of therapy being physiotherapy, hydrotherapy and an education session with either an occupational therapist or exercise physiologist.

 Once the Day Rehabilitation program has been completed, fitness can be maintained by attending our MoveWell exercise classes, which include classes such as aqua-Move, tai chi, strength and conditioning as well as falls prevention and balance.